CyberMonitor/orquestra-docs/v1/content/tutorials/ml-basic-2.md

     else:
         return train_perceptron(features, labels)

+# Makes predictions using the model and the features
 def make_predictions(model, features):
     predictions = model.predict(features)
     return predictions

+# Calculates the accuracy of the model on the training dataset
 def calculate_accuracy(predictions, labels):
     accuracy = accuracy_score(predictions, labels)
     return accuracy
 ```

 ### 2. Folder structure of the workflow
 For code to run in Orquestra it needs to live in a GitHub repo.
-Go to [GitHub](http://www.github.com) and create a public repository called `tutorial-repository` (or any name you'd like to use).
+Go to [GitHub](http://www.github.com) and create a public repository called `tutorial-orquestra-sklearn` (or any name you'd like to use).
 If you are unfamiliar with GitHub you can reference their [create a repo guide](https://help.github.com/en/github/getting-started-with-github/create-a-repo) for help.

 This repository will be where you build the component that we call in the workflow template.
-[This GitHub repo](https://www.github.com/tutorial-orquestra-sklearn) can be used as a reference for how the repo `tutorial-repository` should look like throughout the tutorial.
+[This GitHub repo](https://www.github.com/tutorial-orquestra-sklearn) can be used as a reference for how the repo `tutorial-orquestra-sklearn` should look like throughout the tutorial.

 Once we have the GitHub repo, we need to define the folder structure of our workflow.
 In order to be recognized by Orquestra, a component must contain two folders: `steps` and `src`.
 A typical Orquestra workflow has the following folder structure: